Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 It’s a feeling of “I can finally and confidently be myself, and step into my uniqueness.”

-I am finally allowing myself to design my life and my work around who I am and what fits me.
+I am finally allowing myself to design my life, do the kind of work I care about and what fits me.

-There’s also a sense of trust within myself that I am now able to do the work I’m designed for and called to do, and attract the right people and opportunities to me.
+There’s also a sense of trust within myself that I am now able to do the work that I feel called to do, and finally attract the right people and opportunities to me.

 Because alignment and trust emerged from within me, a new desire to write and share the lessons I learned bubbled up to the surface.